 Capital Gains Taxes Applicable to Non-Israeli Resident Shareholders.
 Israeli capital gain tax is imposed on the disposal of capital assets by a non-Israeli resident if such assets are either (i) located in Israel; (ii) shares or rights to shares in an Israeli company, or (iii) represent, directly or indirectly, rights to assets located in Israel, unless a specific exemption is available or unless a tax treaty between Israel and the shareholder's country of residence provides otherwise.
 The law distinguishes between real gain and inflationary surplus.
 The inflationary surplus is, generally, a portion of the total capital gain which is equivalent to the increase of the relevant asset's purchase price which is attributable to the increase in the Israeli consumer price index, between the date of purchase and the date of sale (under certain circumstances, linkage to a foreign currency may be used to determine the inflationary surplus).
 The real gain is the excess of the total capital gain over the inflationary surplus.
-Real capital gain on a disposition of listed shares is generally subject to tax at the corporate tax rate of 23.0% as of 2018 (in 2017, 2016 and 2015 the corporate tax rate was 24.0%, 25.0% and 26.5%, respectively), if generated by a company, or at the rate of 25.0% (or 30.0% for Substantial Shareholder), if generated by an individual from the sale of an asset purchased on or after January 1, 2012.
+Real capital gain on a disposition of listed shares is generally subject to tax at the corporate tax rate of 23.0% as of calendar year 2019 (in 2018, 2017 and 2016, the corporate tax rate was 23.0%, 24.0%, and 25.0%, respectively), if generated by a company, or at the rate of 25.0% (or 30.0% for Substantial Shareholder), if generated by an individual from the sale of an asset purchased on or after January 1, 2012.
 Individual and corporate shareholders dealing in securities in Israel are taxed at the tax rates applicable to business income (a corporate tax rate for a corporation and a marginal tax rate of up to 47% for an individual in 2018).